 - the base for a business e.g. a tradesperson working out of their home base and onsite at the client’s premises

 - the place of business e.g. a hairdresser working mainly at their own home

-- a consultant or contractors with a home office, often visiting clients
+- a consultant or contractor with a home office, often visiting clients

 Registrations and licences

 Make sure your home is a suitable location, especially if you'll have clients visiting.

 When working from home some businesses require special registrations or licences, as well as a council planning permit.

 Contact your local council for further advice on planning permits and other local requirements.